-Where to look: VT Housing Data Section: Population & households Page: Households by tenure
+Where to look: VT Housing Data Profiles

+Table: Housing demand

+Row: Number of households

 2. Is this a youthful or aging community?

 Trends in age distribution data over multiple decades can demonstrate the trend for local communities in relation to county, state, and national trends.
 This can guide a community toward the most appropriate type of housing for each demographic.
 For instance, sometimes families with many children require homes with more bedrooms, while elderly households are more comfortable in smaller homes with on-site amenities.